NBC News: 2018–present

 In November 2024, parent company Comcast announced that NBCUniversal would divest most of its cable networks to a new company controlled by its shareholders, later named Versant.
-The spin-off will include CNBC and MSNBC; it was later announced that both networks would undergo a rebranding to reflect their separation from NBCUniversal, with CNBC removing the NBC logo from its branding, and MSNBC being renamed "MS NOW".
+The spin-off will include CNBC and MSNBC.

 On January 31, 2025, a Defense Department memo announced that NBC News must move out of its longtime workspace on the Correspondents' Corridor in the Pentagon, a move under a new Annual Media Rotation Program for the Pentagon Press Corps.
 In a statement, NBC News said, "We're disappointed by the decision to deny us access to a broadcasting booth at the Pentagon that we've used for many decades".

-In October 2025, ahead of the Versant spin-off, CNBC and MSNBC began to separate their operations from NBC News, with the latter having expanded its in-house newsgathering resources throughout the year, and rebranding as MS NOW on November 15, 2025.
+In October 2025, ahead of the Versant spin-off, CNBC and MSNBC began to separate their operations from NBC News, with the latter having expanded its in-house newsgathering resources throughout the year, and rebranded as MS NOW on November 15, 2025.
 Meanwhile, NBC News laid off approximately 150 employees to reduce redundancies.
 The layoffs dismantled the dedicated journalism teams producing the NBC News digital verticals NBC Asian America, NBC BLK (African Americans), NBC Latino, and NBC Out (LGBTQ+); it was reported that the four verticals would continue to operate, but using the resources of the overall NBC News staff.
 MS NOW would hire several NBC News reporters such as Ken Dilanian, Vaughn Hillyard, and Brandy Zadrozny, while Steve Kornacki left MS NOW to pursue an analytics role at NBC News and NBC Sports.

 Presidents

 Thirteen people have served as president of NBC News during its history: William R. McAndrew (managed since 1951, named president, 1965–1968), Reuven Frank (1968–1973, 1981–1985), Richard Wald (1973–1977), Lester Crystal (1977–1979), William J. Small (1979–1981), Lawrence Grossman (1985–1988), Michael Gartner (1988–1993), Andrew Lack (1993–2001), Neal Shapiro (2001–2005), and Steve Capus (2005 – March 5, 2013).
-In August 2013, Deborah Turness assumed the role as President of NBC News, becoming the first woman to head the division.
+In August 2013, Deborah Turness assumed the role of President of NBC News, becoming the first woman to head the division.
 In February 2017, Today Show Producer and Executive Noah Oppenheim was named President of NBC News.
 Rebecca Blumenstein was named President of NBC News on January 10, 2023.